Online registration sucks!

 I rarely fly into a rage and shoot steam out my ears, but when filling out online forms, it happens sometimes.

-I recently entered a race in which I missed the deadline to register by mail.
-I know it’s archaic, old-school, and uncool, but I use it as often as I can because it’s S-I-M-P-L-E.
+I recently missed the deadline to register for a race by mail.
+I know it’s old-school, and uncool, but I like it because it’s S-I-M-P-L-E.

-So I go online and right away I’m blocked from registering because I don’t know my password.
-Apparently I registered for a previous race through the same race registration company and was forced to get a password.
+So I go online and I’m blocked from registering because I don’t know my password.
+Apparently I registered for a previous race through the same race registration company and had to get a password.

 The steam inside my head is starting to pressurize.